-Staying in Kyoto for a few nights was on my original Japan Itinerary however because I looked into accommodation late and was visiting Japan during Cherry Blossom Season which is the peak of tourism in Japan, once I had filtered out hostels in Kyoto in my budget range, only one option came up!
-I debated whether to make it work but in the end, I decided to do a Day trip to Kyoto from Osaka with my JR Pass instead.
+Staying in Kyoto for a few nights was on my original Japan Itinerary however because I visited Japan during Cherry Blossom Season which is the peak of tourism in Japan, once I had filtered out hostels in Kyoto in my budget range, only one option came up!
+I debated whether to make it work but in the end, I decided to do a day trip to Kyoto from Osaka with my JR Pass instead.

 Here’s what my one day in Kyoto looked like and keep reading for my Kyoto Travel Blog:

 Day Trip to Kyoto.